xx00a/Group6/use_cases/use_case_capital_report.md

 ### Goal in Context

-As an *Administrator*, I want to produce a *Capital City Report* that is determined by largest to smallest population grouped by country, region or as a whole in the world for analysis.
-So, that I can provide further analysis as required by the World Health Organisation.
+As an *Administrator*, I want to produce a *Capital City Report* that is organised by various parameters, including population, region, and name, for analysis so that I can provide further analysis as required by the World Health Organisation

 ### Scope

-The report will detail population data per capital city and can be grouped by region, continent or as a whole in the world.
+The report will entail population data for each capital city in the world.

 ### Level

-Primary tasks.
+Primary task.

 ### Preconditions